rachedhedia/setup-linux-box/README.md

 # Instructions
 Clone the repo under your home directory
 - cd setup-linux-box
-- chmod +x init-linux-box.sh
+- chmod +x setup-linux-box.sh
-- ./init-linux-box.sh
+- ./setup-linux-box.sh

 # What it does
 Installs the required tools